Balancing Energy, Water and Food Systems

 The Dawson Creek Reclaimed Water Project is an example of how Shell is helping to face that challenge by working with the community.
-The facility, process and associated infrastructure will virtually eliminate our need to draw on local fresh water sources for the operation of our Groundbirch natural gas venture.
+The facility, process and associated infrastructure virtually eliminates our need to draw on local fresh water sources for the operation of our Groundbirch natural gas venture.

 The project further treats a volume of municipal wastewater that was alternatively released into the Dawson Creek to a standard suitable for industrial and municipal uses.
-The project will supply water for Shell’s Groundbirch development and provide the City of Dawson Creek with additional reclaimed water for sale to other industry operators or for potential municipal use such as the watering of roads or sports fields.
+The project supplies water for Shell’s Groundbirch development and provides the City of Dawson Creek with additional reclaimed water for sale to other industry operators or for potential municipal use such as the watering of roads or sports fields.

 “Shell came forward with an innovative proposal to collaborate on a reclaimed water facility to treat municipal wastewater into something that can be used both by industry and the City,” says Mike Bernier, Mayor of Dawson Creek.
 “The project will benefit our community for decades to come.”